johnataylor/assistantsService/README.md

 # assistantsService
-implementation of the OpenAI assistants feature
+Implementation of the OpenAI Assistants API.

 The idea here is to create an implementation of the OpenAI Assistants API that implements the stateful aspects of the service.
-But runs the regular functions completions loop against OpenAIs chat completion endpoint.
+But runs the regular functions loop against OpenAIs chat completion endpoint.

 There is a basic pass throught "Proxy" implementation of the protocol and then the same models but this time partially implemented against Azure blob storage.